dontcalldeepti/dontcalldeepti.github.io/about.md

 comments: false
 ---

 Hi!
 I'm Deepti Rawat.
-This blog is for documenting my cybersecurity journey, projects, and findings.
+This blog is for documenting my all the fun projects I create or find.

 you can reach me at: